 Coffee and breast cancer

-Research to date has not linked coffee consumption to an increased risk of breast cancer overall.
-Data in pre-menopausal women who are regular coffee drinkers suggests there may actually be a protective effect5,74-76.
-The International Agency for Cancer Research (IARC) 2016 review concluded that studies show either no association, or a modest inverse association, between breast cancer risk and coffee consumption1.
+Overall, research to date has not linked coffee consumption to an increased risk of breast cancer.
+However, data inpre-menopausal women who are regular coffee drinkers suggests a potential inverse association52,53.
+The International Agency for Cancer Research (IARC) 2016 review concluded that studies show either no association, or a modest inverse association, between breast cancer risk and coffee consumption1

-The World Cancer Research Fund (WCRF) 2018 Breast Cancer Report does not mention coffee as a risk factor77.
-Variable results have been observed, associated with different genetic mutations.
-Clearly further research is required to clarify the detail in this area, and integrating individual genetic variability when assessing diet-disease associations is likely to be important.
+The World Cancer Research Fund (WCRF) 2018 Breast Cancer Report does not mention coffee as a risk factor54.
+Variable resultshave been observed, associated with different genetic mutations.
+Clearly further research is required to clarify the detail in this area, since integrating individual genetic variability when assessing diet-disease associations is likely to be important.

-• A 2021 meta-analysis and dose response found a negative correlation between coffee intake and breast cancer risk, especially in post-menopausal and European women75
+• A 2021 meta-analysis and dose response found a negative correlation between coffee intake and breast cancer risk, especially in post-menopausal and European women52

-• A 2021 narrative view of coffee consumption and breast cancer risk in the general population concluded that there is no evidence of an association between coffee intake and breast cancer risk, and there may be a slight protective effect.
+• A 2021 narrative view of coffee consumption and breast cancer risk in the general population concluded that there is no evidence of an association between coffee intake and breast cancer risk, however there may be a slight reduced risk.
 In postmenopausal women, and in those carrying the BRCA1 mutation, coffee is inversely associated with breast cancer risk.
-The effects of coffee in other sub groups is less clear and needs further investigation76.
+The effects of coffee in other sub groups is less clear and needs further investigation53

 Post-menopausal women

-Studies have shown no association between coffee consumption and the incidence of breast cancer in post-menopausal women76-78.
+Studies have shown no association between coffee consumption and the incidence of breast cancer in post-menopausal women53,55,56, with more recent research suggesting a potentially lower risk.

 Coffee and ovarian cancer

-Ovarian cancer is the fifth most common and lethal cancer in women in Europe4.
-Research to date has shown no conclusive association between coffee consumption and risk of ovarian cancer83-85.
-The WCRF 2018 Ovarian Cancer Report lists coffee under ‘limited evidence - no conclusion’86, and IARC’s 2016 review also concluded that there is inadequate evidence to suggest an association between coffee consumption and ovarian cancer1.
+Ovarian cancer is the fifth most common and lethal cancerin European women12.
+Research to date has shown no conclusive association between coffee consumption and risk of ovarian cancer57,58.
+The WCRF 2018 Ovarian Cancer Report lists coffee under ‘limited evidence - no conclusion’59, and IARC’s 2016 review also concluded that there is inadequate evidence to suggest an association between coffee consumption andovarian cancer1.

-• A 2019 dose response meta-analysis found no association between the risk of ovarian cancer and coffee consumption (caffeinated or decaffeinated) and caffeine intake84
+• A 2019 dose response meta-analysis found no association between the risk of ovarian cancer and coffee consumption (caffeinated or decaffeinated), and caffeine intake57

-• A 2019 further systematic review and meta-analysis concluded that there was no association between total caffeine intake and ovarian cancer risk.
-However, the authors did find an inverse association between decaffeinated coffee consumption and the risk of ovarian cancer85.
+• A further 2019 systematic review and meta-analysis concluded that there was no association between total caffeine intake and ovarian cancer risk.
+However, the authors did find an inverse association between decaffeinated coffee consumption and the risk of ovarian cancer58

 Coffee and endometrial cancer

-The majority of data available suggests that coffee consumption is linked to a lower risk of endometrial cancer5,87-90.
+The majority of data available suggests that coffee consumption is linked to a lower risk of endometrial cancer60-62.
 IARC’s 2016 review found that many epidemiological studies showed reduced risks for cancers of the uterine endometrium1.
-The WCRF Endometrial Cancer Report lists coffee under a probable decrease in risk, and mentions that the effect is found in both caffeinated and decaffeinated coffee and cannot be attributed to caffeine91.
+The WCRF Endometrial Cancer Report lists coffee under a probable decrease in risk, and mentions that the effect is found in both caffeinated and decaffeinated coffee, and cannot be attributed to caffeine63.

-• A 2018 meta-analysis of 12 cohort studies and eight case-control studies with 11,663 participants and 2,746 endometrial cancer cases concluded that the results strengthened the evidence of a protective effect of coffee consumption on the risk of endometrial cancer, and in particular that increased coffee intake might be beneficial for women with obesity90
+• A 2018 meta-analysis of 12 cohort studies and eight case-control studies, with 11,663 participants and 2,746 endometrial cancer cases, concluded there was an inverse association between coffee consumption and the risk of endometrial cancer.
+In particular that increased coffee intake might be beneficial for women with obesity60

 Latest research